kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 He was booked into Clayton County jail, in a scene that he calls, “unique.”
 There were practically no other detainees which he seen in booking for a county that is rather large, has a huge police presence, and holds the world’s busiest airport, Hartsfield-Jackson Atlanta International Airport (ATL).

 During booking, a well choreographed event, he encountered the CIA’s typical harassment jokes, torment, a TomTom lookalike, a “TB skin test” unlike any he’d ever had before that caused a small bleed.
 The material that escaped was so weird he tried to keep it with his property on a gauze pad sealed in a tied rubber glove for review outside of the jail.
-The jail refused to let him place it in his about to be sealed property bag (which wouldn’t be opened again except by him upon release).
+The jail refused to let him place it in his about to be sealed property bag, which wouldn’t be opened again except by him upon release.

 Finally, a strip search tailor-made for him.
 No body cavity search performed, just a front and center visual inspection by at least three CIA employees, one posing as a guard, the other two inmate trustees.